Thousands attend protest vigils for slain Slovak journalist

 "We have to show that the public will insist on investigating this tragedy."

-Beata Baloghova, editor-in-chief of Slovakia's leading SME broadsheet daily, called the murder "an attack on our ability to control politicians".
+Beata Baloghova, editor-in-chief Slovakia's leading SME broadsheet daily, called the murder "an attack on our ability to control politicians."

-"Tonight, Bratislava is the world capital of press freedom," said Christophe Deloire, secretary-general of Reporters Without Borders (RSF), after holding talks with Slovak Prime Minister Robert Fico earlier in the day.
+Christophe Deloire, Reporters Without Borders (RSF) secretary-general said that "tonight Bratislava is the world capital of press freedom," after having held talks with Slovak Prime Minister Robert Fico earlier in the day.

 Deloire told AFP he had asked Fico, a leftist who does not shy away from using populist rhetoric, to "clearly express his regrets" for having publicly insulted journalists, something the RSF chief called "dangerous".

-Fico's office later issued a statement denying Deloire's claim, saying that there was "no call on the PM to apologise to journalists".
+Fico's office later issued a statement saying that there was "no call on the PM to apologise to journalists", denying Deloire's claim.